Overview

 An introduction to the development of new tourism products, related market research, visitor management, guiding, and interpretation.
 Theory-driven assignments draw on real life tourism management tasks.

-Developing new tourism products and enriching existing ones is exciting.
-This paper provides opportunities to work individually and in groups on producing tourism products that are innovative, imaginative and practicable.
-The teaching is student-centred and combines formal content and experiential learning.
-The project assignment simulates the kind of task commonly encountered when working in consultancy firms.
-Completing this paper provides students with useful skills and is a great preparation for employment after graduation.
+Developing new tourism products and experiences is a core skill and area of expertise in tourism settings at all levels.
+This course provides opportunities to work on tourism products and experiences that are market research-based, innovative, imaginative, and practicable.
+The teaching combines formal content and experiential learning.
+Project work and assignments involve a local or regional partner business and simulate tasks commonly encountered when working in consultancy firms.
+Completing this course provides students with useful skills and is a great preparation for employment after graduation.

 About this paper